-We are pleased to announce that we have reestablished Drexel Psychiatry Residency Program in the Tower Health System.
-We are very excited about this opportunity to train future psychiatrists in one of the largest healthcare systems in Pennsylvania.
+We are pleased to announce that we have reestablished the Drexel Psychiatry Residency Program in the Tower Health System.
+We are very excited about this opportunity to train future psychiatrists in one of the largest health care systems in Pennsylvania.

 News and Events